Sclerotherapy at the Advanced Liposuction Center

 I had large blue veins on my legs for years and really thought that nothing could be done about them.
 I hid them under long dresses and pants.
 It was embarrassing to talk about them.
 During a check up, my doctor remarked that if they were bothering me, I could seek treatment.
 Somehow that was enough to make me call The Advanced Vein Center and make an appointment.
 Now I’m embarrassed that I waited so long.
 I love being able to wear shorts outside of the house.

 -Olivia (age 52)

-Although not very common, sclerotherapy is sometimes used to treat hemorrhoids.
+Although not very common, sclerotherapy we sometimes use to treat hemorrhoids.
 This is typically only done with smaller external hemorrhoids.
 It can, however, also be utilized if your hemorrhoids are prone to bleeding.
-Sclerotherapy is a good alternative for patients who, due to other health concerns, cannot handle the risks associated with a hemorrhoidectomy (or other surgical procedure) at the time.
+Sclerotherapy is a good option for some patients .
+Those who, due to other health concerns, cannot handle the risks associated with a hemorrhoid excision (or other surgical procedure) at the time.

-Sclerotherapy can be considered to successfully treat varicose and spider veins in the following areas:
+Sclerotherapy we consider a successful treatment for varicose and spider veins in the following areas: